EXPLORE CENTRAL CUBA ON A PHOTO TOUR & WORKSHOP WITH NATIONAL GEOGRAPHIC PHOTOGRAPHER AND CUBA EXPERT CHRISTOPHER P. BAKER

 Day 6: Saturday

 Our accommodations in the colonial heart of Santa Clara are within steps of charming Parque Leoncio Vidal, graced by the Teatro La Caridad and other neoclassical buildings of note.
 We’ll spend the early morning hours photographing street life as the sun rises.
-We then focus our lenses on a performance of colonial-era danzón, and in colorful nail salons, the Coppelia ice cream salon, the lively railway station, and other venues that speak to Santa Clara’s daily life.
+We then focus our lenses on colorful nail salons, the Coppelia ice cream salon, the lively railway station, and other venues that speak to Santa Clara’s daily life.
 The city has notable historical significance as it was here, in late December 1958, that Che Guevara’s guerilla army seized the city—a decisive victory in the Rebel Army’s struggle against the Batista regime.
-In late afternoon, we’ll visit Plaza de la Revolución to photograph the Monumento Ernesto Che Guevara and visit the museum and mausoleum where Che’s remains are interred.
+We’ll also visit Plaza de la Revolución to photograph the Monumento Ernesto Che Guevara and visit the museum and mausoleum where Che’s remains are interred.

 Overnight: Santa Clara

 After an optional sunrise shoot as Santa Clara awakens, a short journey today leads via Camajuani, with its aged colonnaded streets, intriguing cemetery, and rusty yet still-active railroad.
 After visiting Camajuani’s cigar factory, we’ll travel through Vuelto Arriba tobacco country: we’ll photograph tobacco farmers before arriving in Remedios, a small and almost perfectly preserved colonial town—founded in 1578, it’s one of Cuba’s oldest settlement and justifiably a UNESCO World Heritage Site.
 We’ll delight in our afternoon photographic exploration of the city as serendipity delivers non-stop vignettes while walking the streets.

 Day 8: Monday